 Cost of the program

-To participate in the program, students pay Simpson tuition, room and board plus a program fee of $2,400.
+To participate in the program, students pay Simpson tuition, room and board plus a program fee of between $3,100 – $3,600.
 In addition, students are also responsible for covering their air transportation costs to and from Chiang Mai (approximately $1,500-$1,700 from Des Moines).

 Students must take a one-credit hour orientation course during the fall semester preceding the semester in Thailand.
 Students must also have a grade point average of at least 2.5 both at the time of application for the program, and at the time of departure in order to be able to study abroad.

-- A one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.
+- Writing a one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.

-- The names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor).
+- Providing the names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor) on your skills, abilities, and character.

-When you drop off your application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the International Education Coordinator, which will take place during the week of Apr.
-2, 2012.
+- When you submit your completed application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place during the week of Apr.
+7, 2014.

-Final program payment is due to be paid with Spring Semester tuition, room, and board prior to December 31, 2012.
+Final program payment is due to be paid with Spring Semester tuition, room, and board by January 2, 2015.

 For more information, contact: